Dunkelhaiser/Caesar-Cipher/README.md

 If you come across a bug or unexpected behavior, please take the time to report it.
 To file a bug report:

-1. Check if the issue has already been reported by searching the issue tracker.
+1. Check if the issue has already been reported by searching the [issues](https://github.com/Dunkelhaiser/Caesar-Cipher/issues).
 2. If the issue hasn't been reported yet, open a new issue, providing as much detail as possible, including:

 - A clear and concise title.